joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/26/opinion/iran-deal-truce-trump.html

 **Knicks Fans Celebrate the Team’s First NBA Finals Appearance Since 1999**\
-`After a 27-year drought, the New York Knicks are headed to the N.B.A.
-Finals.
+`After a 27-year drought, the New York Knicks are headed to the N.B.A. finals.
 Fans flooded the streets of the city in celebration.`\
 https://www.nytimes.com/2026/05/26/nyregion/knicks-eastern-conference-nyc.html

 **5 Great Songs I Encountered This Week**\